Guidelines for all computer systems handling credit card numbers

 3. Continuous monitoring for network-based firewall and IDS systems for potential penetrations.

 4. Specific authorization for wireless connections.
-All wireless connections must be approved and audited by Technology Services before being implemented.
+All wireless connections must be approved and audited by Information Technology before being implemented.

 5. All data transfers and administrative access must be in an encrypted channel (e.g. TLS v1.2, SSH, IPSEC).